 Traveling doesn't feel like a drag with these small smart items in your bag.

 As a parent, I can attest to the noise-blocking power.
-My 14-month-old slept soundly through a loud Christmas gathering in the adjacent room while the soothing sounds of an airplane cabin lulled him into slumber.
+My 14-month-old slept soundly through a loud Christmas gathering in the adjacent room, while the soothing sounds of an airplane cabin lulled him into slumber.
 Now, I bring this on every trip, just in case we find ourselves in a room with thin walls and doors.

 Associate video producer Karen Webb loves using these to store everything from restaurant leftovers to toiletries.
 "My husband and I love (good) theme park food, but the portions are so big that I hate throwing them away.
 We bring a couple of collapsible containers so we can bring the food home to enjoy later."
 She added that the containers are also wonderful for packing spillable items.
 "If I have makeup that I am afraid will make a mess, I pop them in one of these, and I know it will keep things clean or even keep all my charging cables in one place."

 Arriving at your destination with dry and tired skin doesn't exactly put you in the vacation mindset.
 When you look your best, you feel your best, right?
-Which is why we fell in love with this slim humidifier that makes your hotel room or airplane seat feel a little more spa-like.
+This is why we fell in love with this slim humidifier that makes your hotel room or airplane seat feel a little more spa-like.
 It extends and contracts to fit into a variety of vessels, from water bottles to mugs, so there's never a reason to not be moisturizing your skin.

-HGTV executive producer, Marianne Canada, takes this little gadget with her on every trip.
-"Okay, I’ll admit that whipping out a portable humidifier on a plane feels a little extra ... but the benefits are worth a little side-eye from your seatmate," she said.
+HGTV executive producer Marianne Canada takes this little gadget with her on every trip.
+"Okay, I’ll admit that whipping out a portable humidifier on a plane feels a little extra, but the benefits are worth a little side-eye from your seatmate," she said.
 "This pocket-sized humidifier helps you stay hydrated on planes and in hotel rooms, and all you need is a glass of water (or a water bottle!) and USB plug."

-If you purposely avoid bringing a reusable bottle with you while traveling, you know that purchasing drinks adds up fast.
-As part of our team's ongoing effort to cut out plastic waste, we try all kinds of gadgets to make it easier to be "green."
+If you purposely avoid bringing a reusable bottle with you while traveling, you know that purchasing drinks add up fast.
+As part of our team's ongoing effort to cut out plastic waste, we try all kinds of gadgets to make it easier to be sustainable.
 Enter, the roll-up water bottle.
 Taking up much less space than traditional reusable bottles, the Vapur holds one liter of liquid and folds down small enough to fit into your jacket pocket when empty.

-Stylist Lindsey Reagan recently used them on her trips to theme parks.
+Stylist Lindsey Reagan uses them on her trips to theme parks.
 "It was so convenient to not have to carry full water bottles in with us," she said.
 "As a family of four, we are already carrying lots of things for the kids, so not having that added weight was wonderful.
 We also enjoyed not having to stand in line to purchase water."